Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Identifiability under Censoring

 \subsection{`Randomising' Censoring}

-As can be seen from its proof, Proposition \ref{proposition:indCens} remains true for an intervention on $N^c$ that imposes a different $\calf^{\calv_0\cup N^c}$-intensity for censoring; `preventing' censoring is just a special case.
+{ Here we discuss a slight generalisation of the above that will make estimation more efficient.
+In fact, Proposition \ref{proposition:indCens} remains true for an intervention on $N^c$ that imposes a different $\calf^{\calv_0\cup N^c}$-intensity for censoring (cf.\ the proof in the supplement); }`preventing' censoring is just a special case.
 We will loosely refer to censoring interventions that impose an $\calf^{\calv_0 \cup N^c}$-intensity as `randomising' censoring.
 This may not be an intervention that is in itself of practical relevance, but, as mentioned in section \ref{sec:reweighting}, leads to more stable weights such as (\ref{cx.weights}) in the following section.
 In other words, for re-weighting we want to consider intervention intensities that are `not too different' from the observational censoring intensity.
 The intervention that prevents censoring, corresponding to setting the censoring intensity to zero, may not yield efficient estimation.
 Formally, we posit the following.

-\begin{remark} We assume that if a model is causally valid with respect to an intervention that prevents censoring, then it is also causally valid with respect to an intervention that randomises censoring. \end{remark}
+\begin{remark} We assume that if a model is causally valid with respect to an intervention preventing censoring, then it is also causally valid with respect to an intervention randomising censoring. \end{remark}

 The following corollary justifies that we can essentially equate the two types of interventions on censoring, as an intervention that randomises censoring yields the same hypothetical distribution as one that prevents censoring when restricted to $\calf^{\calv_0}$.